BaosenZ/baosenz.github.io/_posts/2024-07-08-new-pub-nn-electroanalysis.md

 tags: [achievement, publication, machine-learning, electrochemistry]
 ---

-I'm happy to see this paper published titled "Polymer bead size revealed via neural network analysis of single-entity electrochemical data", here is the hyperlink, [Polymer bead size revealed via neural network analysis of single-entity electrochemical data](https://pubs.rsc.org/en/content/articlehtml/2024/an/d4an00670d).
+🎉I'm happy to see this paper published titled "Polymer bead size revealed via neural network analysis of single-entity electrochemical data", here is the hyperlink, [Polymer bead size revealed via neural network analysis of single-entity electrochemical data](https://pubs.rsc.org/en/content/articlehtml/2024/an/d4an00670d).
 I saw this idea coming out with just simple drawing in the white board, became mature, and finally released in **Analyst** journal published by the Royal Society of Chemistry.

 Below is the abstract of our paper:
 > **Abstract**